New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Who will pay life insurance premiums after a divorce?

-If you’re awarded custody or alimony, your ex-spouse may need to have a life insurance plan and be responsible for the premiums.
+Your ex-spouse may need to have a life insurance plan and be responsible for paying premiums if you’re awarded custody or alimony.
 However, if you are able to take ownership of the policy you’ll need to pay the premiums yourself to prevent a lapse in coverage.

 Peace of mind doesn't